 One of the most popular digital services among Estonians is the digital prescription – a centralized, paperless system for issuing and handling medical prescriptions.
 A doctor prescribes medicine electronically and the patient presents their ID card at the pharmacy.

 In May 2008, more than 50,000 people gathered for the “Let’s Do It!”, a nationwide initiative to clean Estonia of garbage.
 10,000 tons of garbage was gathered in 5 hours.
 The movement has become international with 150 countries participating in 2018.

 Estonia’s export of goods and services exceeds 85% of our GDP.
 The major exports are electrical machinery and equipment, wood and wood products, and mineral products.
 Main export destinations are Sweden, Finland, and Latvia.

 Main export destinations.

 Producing most of its consumed electricity from locally-mined oil shale, Estonia has the lowest energy dependency rate in the EU.
 Our domestic energy sources suffice and the need to import energy is at a minimum.

 With 140 enterprises, the manufacturing of wooden houses is one of Estonia’s key industries.
-Around 85-90% of houses are exported, mainly to Norway, Germany, and the UK, making Estonia the most successful home exporter in Europe and the seventh largest in the world.
+Around 85-90% of houses are exported, mainly to Norway, Germany, and the UK, making Estonia the most successful home exporter in Europe.